-Steven Bruce Rosie.
-Margaret has said and this is such a difficult question, certainly for you to answer, I think because it's so healthcare related.
-She said, Are we being told that we cannot wear IR masks tied to our masks for a four hour session?
-What would be your take on that?
-Karen?
-So you're wearing it for a four hour one person, Steven Bruce nurse.
-Four hours will be four or more patients remember is the moisture these masks will get wet.
+What you have to remember is the moisture, these masks will get wet.
 You will know yourself when you're wearing it that you will feel it getting wet inside.
-So we would I mean there is no guidance on how long to wear a mask because it all depends on the temperature of the room, how much you talk and how heavy you breathe.
-So it's very difficult to say how long but you would know yourself comfort wise, you know whether the mask is wet and to me if I'm if I'm not sure then I would just change it.
-I'll just put a fresh one.
-Steven Bruce Okay.
-I think also we have to make sure that we are not contravening the guidance issued by Our own governing bodies unless we have good evidence to do so, which is sometimes the case.
-And I think we are being told with the type two hours with the IR masks that we should change them between patients.
+So, we would, I mean there is no guidance on how long to wear a mask because it all depends on the temperature of the room, how much you talk and how heavy you breathe.
+So, it's very difficult to say how long but you would know yourself comfort wise, you know whether the mask is wet and to me if I'm not sure then I would just change it.
+I'll just put a fresh one on.

+Okay.
+I think also we have to make sure that we are not contravening the guidance issued by our own governing bodies unless we have good evidence to do so, which is sometimes the case.
+And I think we are being told with the type two Rs, with the IIR masks, that we should change them between patients.
 And as Robin said earlier on track and trace appears to want us to use a single mask per patient.
-Because here we are We nearly finished and all the questions are flooding in all of a sudden alpa has asked whether there's any official documentation about how far you have to open a window and for how often?
+Of course, here we are, we're nearly finished and all the questions are flooding in all of a sudden.
+Alpa has asked whether there's any official documentation about how far you have to open a window and for how often?
 That's not necessarily one for you, is it?
 Because again, we're playing a numbers game here, it is a question of how we minimise the risk.
 And there's no, there's no fixed limit on this.
 If you are opening the window a little bit between patients, you are minimising the risk.
-I will look into it, but I don't think we have any fixed guidance on how much and how often No, I imagine it will all come down to your risk assessment.
-So it will come down to your own because everybody's rooms are different sizes.
-And you know, it would be very difficult to quantify times.
-And Steven Bruce God has said that, apparently the stealth masks only protect the wearer not anyone else in the room.
-So Is that your understanding?
-And while stealth masks our effort?
-Well, FFP threes, so they will protect the wearer, but they are a p3.
-So that will protect about against COVID because a p two protects against COVID.
-So it will protect Steven Bruce both parties.
+I will look into it, but I don't think we have any fixed guidance on how much and how often.

+No, I imagine it will all come down to your risk assessment.
+So, it will come down to your own, because everybody's rooms are different sizes and it would be very difficult to quantify times.

+Jody has said that, apparently the stealth masks only protect the wearer not anyone else in the room.
+So, is that your understanding?

+Well stealth masks are FFP3s, so they will protect the wearer, but they are a P3.
+So that will protect against COVID because a P2 protects against COVID.
+So, it will protect both parties.

 Both parties.
 Okay.
-Luke says he knows people who wash and reuse these blue?
-No, no, no.
+Luke says he knows people who wash and reuse these blue masks.